amussey/opendoor-takehome-coding-challenge/README.md

-# Opendoor Engineering Problem Solution
+# Opendoor Take-Home Coding Challenge

 This API was written as a part of the [Opendoor](http://opendoor.com) interview process.
 A full problem description can be found in [PROBLEM.md](PROBLEM.md)